imkingdavid/pun/README.md

 Currently there is nothing to test, but when there is, anyone is welcome to aid with testing.
 If you encounter a problem, please create a new issue so that I can fix it.
 To test, you will need to do the following:

 1. Checkout the latest version of the `develop` branch of @phpbb\phpbb3
-2. (If it is still unmerged) Merge in the latest version of @phpbb\phpbb3#995 (Controller PR)
+2. Optionally merge in the latest version of @phpbb\phpbb3#1180 (Migrations PR)
 3. Checkout the latest version of the `develop` branch of *this* repository and place it directly into the `phpbb/phpBB/ext/` directory (you will need to create it if you have not yet installed other extensions)
+4. If you did not skip step 2, you should be able to just skip this step as well.
+Otherwise, run the SQL in this file: https://github.com/imkingdavid/pun/blob/57e45e72df07b7f3436c7ff7243cd42eda72ad83/schema.sql
-4. Enable the extension via the ACP Extension manager (currently located in the System tab of the ACP) or the command-line extension manager (in the `phpbb/phpBB/develop/` directory).
+5. Enable the extension via the ACP Extension manager (currently located in the System tab of the ACP) or the command-line extension manager (in the `phpbb/phpBB/develop/` directory).

 Contributing
 =======
 I welcome contributions from anyone who is willing to help out.
-Simply fork this repository, create a new topic branch based on the `develop` branch and I will review it and we can discuss eventually merging it in if it looks good.
-I may enforce some more-strict guidelines on this if I get a lot of contributions so we can keep it organized.
+Simply fork this repository, create a new topic branch based on the `develop` branch, make your changes, send a Pull Request (PR) and I will review it.
+We can discuss and I will eventually merge it in if it looks good.
+I may enforce some more-strict guidelines on this if I get a lot of contributions so we can keep it organized, but as of now there are no branch name or commit message guidelines.
+I do ask that you try to follow the phpBB coding Guidelines in general.
+Remember that the minimum PHP version for this extension is 5.4, so you may take advantage of features introduced in that version (e.g. short array syntax, et al).

 Giving Back
 =======
 Everything I do for phpBB, from MOD/Extension creation to core development, is volunteer work; I do not get any monetary compensation aside from donations.
 If you appreciate my work and want to buy me a cup of coffee, you are welcome to send me a donation via my PayPal (send it to imkingdavid[at]gmail[dot]com).
-Of course, all donations are voluntary.
+Of course, all donations are voluntary and any amount is greatly appreciated.

 License
 =======